-When people think about design research, the first target audience that comes to mind are consumers.
+When people think about design research, the first target audience that comes to mind is the consumer.
 However, we often design engagement strategies for audiences inside of organizations, i.e. employees.
 And politics and hierarchy can make conducting research on employees especially challenging.

-Cooper’s Joe Kappes recently designed employee tools for a data analytics company.
+Joe Kappes (formerly of Cooper) has designed employee tools for a data analytics company.
 We set out to understand how he recognized and overcame the challenges of working for an internal audience.

 What stood out in your team member interviews?